-A man and woman read pornographic 18th century literature and 20th century literary criticism while moving in patterns through arcs of brightly colored paint flung into the air, over and on the readers.
+A man and woman read pornographic 18th & 19th century literature alongside 20th century art and literary criticism while moving in patterns through arcs of brightly colored paint flung into the air, over and on the readers.
 The action is transferred to the interplay of text to text, text to paint.
-The paint eventually obliterates the text held by the readers, breaking the continuity of a possible storyline, emphasizing a free play of signifiers and the corporality of existence.
+The paint eventually obliterates the text held by the readers, forcing them to turn the page mid-thought, mid-sentence, breaking the continuity of a possible storyline, emphasizing a free play of signifiers and the corporality of existence, language, and art.
+The text has long been lost, covered in layers of paint, but there is one phrase from the 18th century pornography that stays with me: “his bald head pressed like a hot turnip between my thighs”.
+Definitely from a woman’s vantage point.
+The other texts were from Sculpture in the Expanded Field by Rosalind Krauss, The Prison House of Language by Frederic Jameson, and Roland Barthes’ Image - Music - Text.

-PERFORMERS: DAVID DIAO, NANCY ALFARO, SUSAN BROWN, KIM FLOWERS, DOUG WRIGHT, JACK WATERS, PETER CRAMER, JULIE WEST, JEANNE QUINN
+PERFORMERS: SUSAN BROWN, DOUG WRIGHT, DAVID DIAO, JACK WATERS, PETER CRAMER, JULIE WEST, JEANNE QUINN, JOAN KARLIN, BRIAN TAYLOR, DIETRICH LETENES

 Photos: Paula Court